 \paragraph{Non-Gaussian likelihoods.} Although this paper primarily focuses on the regression setting, \mmacro{} is fully compatible with variational techniques such as \cite{hensman2015scalable,wilson2016stochastic}, which are also supported in GPyTorch.
 These approaches require computing the variational lower bound (or ELBO) rather than the GP marginal log likelihood \eqref{eq:log_lik_and_deriv}.
 We leave the exact details of the ELBO derivation to other papers (e.g. \cite{hensman2015scalable}).
 However, we note that a single call to \mcgacro{} can be used to compute the KL divergence between two multivariate Gaussians, which is the most computationally intensive term of the ELBO.

-\paragraph{Avoiding the Cholesky decomposition.} An important take-away of this paper is the surprising result that avoiding a full Cholesky decomposition is beneficial for Gaussian process implementations, even in the exact GP setting.
-The basic algorithm for the Cholesky decomposition (described in \autoref{app:pivoted_cholesky}) involves an inherently divide-and conquer approach that can prove ill-suited for parallel hardware.
-Additionally, the Cholesky decomposition performs a large amount of work to get a linear solve when fast approximate methods suffice.
-Ultimately, the Cholesky decomposition of a full matrix takes $\bigo{n^3}$ time while 20 iterations of CG takes $\bigo{n^2}$ time.
-As \autoref{fig:cg_error} demonstrates, CG may even provide \emph{better} linear solves.
-We liken this difference to the practical speed differences observed between second order methods like Newton's method and SGD in other settings.
+\paragraph{Avoiding the Cholesky decomposition.} A surprising and important take-away of this paper is that it is beneficial to avoid the Cholesky decomposition for GP inference, even in the exact GP setting.
+The basic algorithm for the Cholesky decomposition (described in \autoref{app:pivoted_cholesky}) involves a divide-and conquer approach that can prove ill-suited for parallel hardware.
+Additionally, the Cholesky decomposition performs a large amount of computation to get a linear solve when fast approximate methods suffice.
+Ultimately, the Cholesky decomposition of a full matrix takes $\bigo{n^3}$ time while CG takes $\bigo{n^2}$ time.
+Indeed, as shown in \autoref{fig:cg_error}, CG may even provide \emph{better} linear solves than the Cholesky decomposition.
 While we use a pivoted version of this algorithm for preconditioning, we only compute the first five rows of this decomposition.
 By terminating the algorithm very early, we avoid the computational bottleneck and many of the numerical instabilities.

-It is our hope that this work may dramatically reduce the complexity of implementing new Gaussian process models, while still allowing for inference to be performed as efficiently as possible with minimal user intervention.
+It is our hope that this work dramatically reduces the complexity of implementing new Gaussian process models, while allowing for inference to be performed as efficiently as possible.